send mail

 While M&A lawyers in the Netherlands might occasionally be an in-house counsel, they are more commonly an M&A attorney working within an external law firm in the Netherlands.

-In many ways, a Dutch M&A lawyer is a legal all-rounder.
-Core competencies of M&A lawyers typically include:
+In many ways, the listed M&A lawyers are legal all-rounders.
+Core competencies of these top rated Dutch M&A lawyers typically include:

 • strategic thinking